cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 sidekiq_cluster['enable'] = true
 ```

-You will then specify how many additiona processes to create via `sidekiq-cluster`
+You will then specify how many additional processes to create via `sidekiq-cluster`
 as well as which queues for them to handle.
 This is done via the
 `sidekiq_cluster['queue_groups']` setting.
 This is an array whose items contain
 which queues to process.
+Each item in the array will equate to one additional
+sidekiq process.

 As an example, to make additional sidekiq processes that process the
 `elastic_indexer` and `mailers` queues, you would apply the following: